Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25.5: February 2, 2018

+**Todays Progress**:Disasters all round I am afraid that have stopped this endevour cold.
+My partner was taken into hospital with stomach complaints and determined she has something wrong with bowel.
+Have been at hospital a lot but she is not home.
+This has meant coding at night has been suspended for current time.

 ### Day 25: January 30, 2018

 **Todays Progress**:so fittingly on the 25 day of this challenge I have completed a website and uploaded it on the cloud for all to see.